Trails

 Waterloo Lake Regional Park (1101 Waterloo Lake Drive)

 Waterloo Lake Trail is a 7.4-mile trail loop that is good for all skill levels.
 The trail is primarily used for hiking, fishing, and mountain biking and is accessible year-round.
 Dogs are able to use this trail, but must be kept on a leash.
 Waterloo Lake Trail offers both soft-surface and paved trails.
 A notable feature of the Waterloo soft-surface trail system is its sandy terrain, which aids in quicker drying compared to alternative trails.
+The trails are beginner friendly for hikers and bikers, but some of the steeper inclines and declines may affect hikers with pre-existing knee problems.

 Soft-Surface Trails - 6.7 miles